majoduke/Operating-System-practical/README.md

 Q2.
 Write a program to demonstrate fork where parent and child run same codes and child process should run first.

-Here child process runs and terminates before parent process
+In this example, child process runs and terminates before parent process

 ![q2 output](https://user-images.githubusercontent.com/77840734/145349446-fba916a6-cec6-4448-9937-4bb01cae9b50.png)